ewenchou/alexa-client/README.md

 # alexa-client

 Python client for Amazon's Alexa Voice Service (AVS).
+Read about it on my [blog post](http://ewenchou.github.io/blog/2016/03/20/alexa-voice-service/).

-For more information about AVS, visit Amazon's Getting Started Guide here: http://amzn.to/1Uui0QW
+For more information about AVS, visit [Amazon's Getting Started Guide](http://amzn.to/1Uui0QW)

 # Configuration